-Learning guitar theory will free up your playing, and take you and your playing to previously unimagined heights.
-Learn the basics with our online beginner guitar lessons, and in the meanwhile, start learning the theoretical aspects of playing the guitar as well.
+Learning guitar theory, so music theory specific to the guitar, will free up your playing and take your performance level to previously unimagined heights.
+Learn the basics with our online beginner guitar lessons, and in the meanwhile, start learning the music theory of playing the guitar as well.

 You should first of all start out with the most basic concept, learning the notes on the guitar.
 It is only after this, that you should move on to the rest of the guitar theory lessons.

 Learning to read chord charts is one of the first things you'll need to do as a beginner guitarist.
 You'll be using them for the rest of your guitar-playing life actually.